Dadudekc/SWARM/README.md

 # Dream.OS Agent Control System

-A sophisticated agent control system with Discord bot integration for remote management and monitoring of autonomous agents, including trading bot integration.
+A sophisticated agent control system with Discord bot integration for remote management and monitoring of autonomous agents.

 ## Project Structure